-What to do there: Other than enjoying the views of Frankfurt from this skyscraper, there are a couple of other things you can try out here to beef up your itinerary.
+What to do there: See if you can spot the hostel you are staying in from the top!
+Other than enjoying the views of Frankfurt from this skyscraper, there are a couple of other things you can try out here to beef up your itinerary.
 There’s a restaurant and a lounge where you can enjoy food and drink along with the spectacular view.
 Fitness fanatics are in luck too as the Main Tower is home to Europe’s highest fitness club!
 Although we thoroughly recommend the Main Tower, it might not be the best idea to come to this symbol of the city if you’re scared of heights!

 Why it’s awesome: The Gothic Frankfurt Cathedral is one of the most beautiful buildings in the city and it’s certainly worth setting aside a little time to visit.
 It’s also known as the Kaiserdom and was the tallest building in the city until the 1950s, when the skyscrapers from like the Main Tower and Commerzbank Tower (the 7th tallest building in Europe) overtook it.
 This Roman Catholic church is dedicated to St. Bartholomew and it was one of the most important buildings to the Holy Roman Empire, as it was dedicated to the empire’s elections and coronations.

 What to do there: Learn about the building’s past as a sign of 19th century national unity.
 As the former tallest building in Frankfurt, climbing to the top of the tower is a great way to get views of Frankfurt’s evocative skyline.
-If heights aren’t your thing, there’s plenty to keep you occupied in the cathedral itself.
+If heights aren’t your thing and you’d rather keep your vow to stay safe while travelling with your feet firmly on the ground, there’s plenty to keep you occupied in the cathedral itself.
 Take a guided tour to learn about why the building was so important to the Holy Roman Empire and see the reconstructed interior after it was damaged by fire in 1867 and bombings in World War II.